xieweiAlex/English_Learning/words/2024/words-Jun-24.md

 Today, Andrew Huberman is a **stiff**, **jacked** 48-year-old associate professor of neurology and **ophthalmology** at the Stanford University School of Medicine.
+**broad-minded** professor puppyishly **enamored** with the wonders of biological function.
+The wayward son would devote himself to therapy and also to science. -
+A prophet must constrain his self-revelation.

 His podcast is **revelatory** largely because it does not condescend, which has not been the way of public-health information in our time.
 He does not give the impression of someone **diluting** science to universally applicable **sound bites** for the **slobbering** masses.
 I do have to **choke back** a little bit here.